5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 In the third command I set the type to NS as I am interested in finding the nameservers for searching-eye.com.
 Type in the domain name as the fourth command and we get the corresponding nameservers for the domain searching-eye.com.
 Note that finding the nameservers can give us some information about the hosting provider of the domain.
 Some large organizations use their own nameservers e.g. ns2.google.com.

-I now set the current
+I now set the current server to one of the nameservers. this is because I am interested in finding the latest information about the domain.
+Note that querying from your own dns server may not give you the accurate information every time.
+I set the type to MX and again type in the domain name.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTg2MzQ1OTUsNzEzODExNDgzLC0xNj
+eyJoaXN0b3J5IjpbMjE0MjM4ODU5MSw3MTM4MTE0ODMsLTE2OT
-kyMzc3MTQsMzU2OTA2MjksODg4MTI2MzA0LDQzMjc3MDg5OCw0
+IzNzcxNCwzNTY5MDYyOSw4ODgxMjYzMDQsNDMyNzcwODk4LDQw
-MDc0ODIxNDgsLTIwODg3NDY2MTJdfQ==
+NzQ4MjE0OCwtMjA4ODc0NjYxMl19
 -->